MultiSafepay/docs/api/general/error-reference.md

 Deprecated: The [security code](/docs/sites#site-id-api-key-and-security-code) was invalid, or doesn't match the account ID or site ID.

 ---
-### 1006: Invalid transaction ID
+### 1006: Invalid order ID

-The `transaction_id` was invalid.
+The `order_id` was invalid.

-The transaction ID must be unique.
-The transaction ID you provided may have already been used for a completed transaction for that site ID.
+The order ID must be unique.
+The order ID you provided may have already been used for a completed transaction for that site ID.
 Consider creating a new site profile in your dashboard.

 ---